AirPods 3 Black Friday Deal 2021: Lowest-Ever Price | The Manual

 - Wireless charging

-With an all-new contoured design, they feel great in your ears plus they’re sweat- and water-resistant.
+With an all-new contoured design, they feel great in your ears, plus they’re sweat- and water-resistant.
 A force sensor helps you navigate what you’re trying to do with near-instant pairing with all your Apple devices.
 It is features like these that make them rival the other best wireless headphones easily.
-You won’t have to worry about recharging so often either with up to 6 hours of listening time from one charge with up to 30 hours of total listening time courtesy of its MagSafe wireless charging case.
+You won’t have to worry about recharging so often, either, with up to six hours of listening time from one charge and up to 30 hours of total listening time courtesy of its MagSafe wireless charging case.

-Designed with convenience in mind every step of the way, the Apple AirPods 3 are down to just $155 right now at Amazon saving you $25 on the usual price.
+Designed with convenience in mind every step of the way, the Apple AirPods 3 are down to just $170 right now on Amazon.
 This is a fantastic time to snap them up.
 Grab them now while stocks last.

 Should You Shop This AirPods 3 Black Friday Deal or Wait Until Cyber Monday?